-Still in search for a Christmas gift for that special one?
-The relatively new Rolex Oyster Perpetual Submariner Date 116610LN automatic diving watch may be a perfect choice, if you are ready to spend around $8000 for an authentic product that will probably serve you well for the next couple of decades doing its job and pleasing your eye.
+Still in search of a Christmas gift for that special one?
+The relatively new Rolex Oyster Perpetual Submariner Date 116610LN automatic diver may be a perfect choice if you are ready to spend around $8000 for an authentic product that will serve you well for the next couple of decades doing its job and pleasing your eye.
 On the other hand, doesn’t the choice look a little bit too obvious?

-The Rolex Oyster Perpetual Submariner Date 116610LN diver was officially revealed in the beginning of 2010 as a replacement for the outdated 16610 model.
+The Oyster Perpetual Submariner Date 116610LN was officially revealed at the beginning of 2010 as a replacement for the outdated 16610 model.

-Also, the new watch is powered by an updated Rolex Caliber 3135 automatic COSC-certified chronometer movement.
+Also, the new Submariner is powered by an updated Rolex Caliber 3135 automatic COSC-certified chronometer movement.

-First introduced more than twenty years ago, the movement still remains Rolex’s workhorse, although it is continuously improved and tweaked in order to make it even more reliable and accurate.
-The new Parachrom hairspring, for example, which is made of a niobium, zirconium and oxygen alloy and therefore is not affected by magnetic fields, is one of the most prominent (and much hyped-over) changes to the mechanism.
+First introduced more than twenty years ago, the movement remains Rolex’s workhorse, although it is continuously improved and tweaked to make it even more reliable and accurate.
+The new Parachrom hairspring, for example, which is made of niobium, zirconium and oxygen alloy and therefore is not affected by magnetic fields, is one of the most prominent (and much hyped-over) changes to the mechanism.

-While the size of the case remains at the same 40 mm, you may notice that the stainless steel body of the diver has been given a more aggressive look, which is especially true for the crown guards that look very bold compared to the previous model.
+While the size of the case remains at the same 40 mm, you may notice that the stainless steel body was given a more aggressive look, which is especially true for the crown guards that look bolder compared to the previous model.

-As the watch projects its coolness in a radius of approximately 300 miles,
+As an average Submariner projects its coolness in a radius of approximately 300 nautical miles,

-*As some commenters here have already noted, the bracelet on this piece is in fact NOT polished, so the timekeeper seems to be a perfect tool watch for those who can afford paying around $8000 for it.
+*As some commenters here have already noted, the bracelet on this piece is NOT polished, so the timekeeper seems to be a perfect tool for those who can afford to pay around $8000 for it.
 Sorry about my mistake, I stand corrected.

 And the verdict?
-The 2010 MY Rolex Oyster Perpetual Submariner Date retains its crown of a de facto industry standard of dressy diving watches, offering its prospective owner perfect legibility even in the worst conditions, a maximum of comfort both when wearing business attire and a wet suit, and a dangerous feel of security that only a COSC-certified “superlative chronometer” can provide.
+The 2010 MY Rolex Oyster Perpetual Submariner Date keeps the crown of a de facto industry standard of dressy “divers”, offering its prospective owner perfect legibility even in the worst conditions, a maximum of comfort both when wearing business attire and a wet suit, and a dangerous feeling of security that only a COSC-certified “superlative chronometer” can provide.